nitishd22/Nitish-Portfolio/README.md

-Advanced CSS Challenge: Professional Portfolio
+#Professional Portfolio

 ## The Objective

-For this challenge, my goal was to create a web application from scratch.
+My goal was to create a web application from scratch.
 The application in question was a page for my personal portfolio.
 I used HTML and CSS to create this, using concepts such as flex boxes, variables, and more.
 I also included many small details such as transparent grid items when hovered over.

 ## The Finished Product